Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 # Overview
-This guide provides instructions on how to install, upgrade and configure Recorded Future Intelligence for Microsoft Sentinel.
+This guide provides instructions on how to install, update and configure Recorded Future Intelligence for Microsoft Sentinel.

 Recorded Future is the world's largest provider of intelligence for enterprise security.
 By seamlessly combining automated data collection, pervasive analytics, and expert human analysis, Recorded Future delivers timely, accurate, and actionable intelligence.